Current Members

 Jessica Sperber, BA - PhD Student

-Jessica is a first year doctoral student under the mentorship of Drs.
+Jessica is a doctoral student under the mentorship of Drs.
 Kim Noble and Tyler Watts.
 After receiving her BA in Psychology at Muhlenberg College in 2017, Jessica worked under Dr. John Bates at Indiana University as a lab coordinator.
 There, she coordinated several research projects studying the effects of sleep on children's behavior.
 In 2018, Jess joined the Center for Early Childhood Health & Development (CEHD) at NYU Langone to support the research and implementation of ParentCorps, a multi-pronged early childhood intervention found in preschools across NYC.
 At the NEED lab, Jess is interested in studying early interventions that support cognitive and social-emotional learning for children in poverty.

 Mindy Rosengarten, MA - PhD Student